 This content has been automatically translated from Ukrainian.

-When we work with databases, we usually have to write SQL queries - samples, inserts, data updates, etc. But when the project grows, these requests become hundreds, and it becomes difficult to maintain them.
+When we work with databases, we usually have to write SQL queries - selections, inserts, updates, etc. But as the project grows, these queries can number in the hundreds, and maintaining them becomes difficult.

-This is where it comes into play ORM (Object-Relational Mapping) - technology that allows you to work with a database through programming language objects.
+This is where ORM (Object-Relational Mapping) comes into play - a technology that allows you to work with the database through objects of the programming language.

-ORM “translates the data from the tables in the database as objects that can be handled in code.
+ORM “translates” data from tables in the database into objects that can be worked with in code.

 For example, instead of writing: